whyharsha/onebrc/README.md

 A Rust based attempt at the One Billion Rows challenge.
 Teaching myself a little Rust along the way.

 System Spec: Macbook Pro M3 with 8 GB RAM.
 The measurements file is 13.2 GB.
+My measurements are very unscientific.
+I'm just looking to improve my understanding and learn some Rust along the way.
+But they offer some directional validation of the improvements.

 First naive implementation: Try going line by line and compute the metrics using a buffered reader.
 Time to complete: 694.01 secs